Subcribe to Our Newsletter HERE

 • Opening: We begin by listening with our eyes, ears, hands, feet and heart (3 minutes)

-• Welcome: We greet each other and learn where the story comes from (7 minutes)
+• Welcome: We greet each other 'round the table and learn where the story comes from (7 minutes)

 • Storytelling: Kids engage with a story told by Nicholas or a guest storyteller (20 minutes)